Lithovore/BuildingManager/README.md

 # BuildingManager
 This README is for the BuildingManager Project

-This README has been edited in the Secondary Branch
+This README has been edited in the Master Branch